Taxes and charitable giving

 Share this article

-Historically, many of our clients have claimed an “itemized deduction” on their federal tax return for charitable gifts, resulting in a lower tax bill.
-However, the Tax Cuts and Jobs Act (TCJA) of 2017 impacted the tax benefits of charitable gifts.
-Throughout our history, Mesirow has had a strong philanthropic culture, so charitable giving is a wealth planning area in which we are very experienced and eager to help our clients.
-This article outlines how our clients can integrate charitable giving into their financial plan and still enjoy some of the tax benefits long associated with charitable giving.
+With the change in tax code a few years ago, many affluent individuals and families who used to itemize now qualify for the standard deduction instead, which can impact the deductibility of charitable gifts.
+Throughout our history, Mesirow has had a strong philanthropic culture, so charitable giving is a wealth planning area in which we are very experienced and eager to help provide some new ideas.
+This article outlines how you can integrate charitable giving into their financial plan and still enjoy some of the tax benefits long associated with gifting.

 Here are two strategies to consider: